August 31st

 'Favorite pastimes' vary for each individual based on their caliber.
 One's choice of activities is based on his interests.

 One's choices give away his temperaments!
-Choose your hobbies carefully and may the pursuance behind them be justified.
+Choose your hobbies carefully and may the pursuit behind them be justified.

 pada vigrahaH: